 Introduction / History

-At one time the Mahara people, also known as the Mahar, were considered untouchables, meaning they had the lowest status.
+At one time the Mahara people, also known as the Mahar, were considered the lowest status.
 Today they are regarded as one of the common basket-making castes, though they consider themselves to have higher status than the others.
 They have Scheduled Caste status.

 Where Are they Located?